henrylukito/db2/README.md

 Nodes that do not yet exist, including relationship targets, will be created.

-And just like above examples, it can be combined with adding collections and properties:

-`slime:monster:pet.health=100,element='water'>drops.probability=0.5>potion:healingitem.sellprice=50`

 You can add multiple relationship targets like this:

-`slime>drops>potion;jelly`
+`slime>drops.probability=0.5>potion;jelly`

+This means slime drops potion and jelly at the same 0.5 probability.

+But if slime drops jelly at different probability, it should be specified separately:

+`slime>drops.probablity=0.5>potion`

+`slime>drops.probability=0.1>jelly`

 In fact you can also specify multiple sources like this:

-`slime;goblin>drops>potion;jelly`
+`slime;goblin>drops.probability=0.5>potion;jelly`

-It means both these monsters drop the same set of items.
+It means both these monsters drop the same set of items and both at same probability for both items

 Even though complex statements are possible, e.g.:

-`slime:monster.health=100>drops>potion:healingitem.sellprice=50;jelly:food.sellprice=100,hungerfill=0.1`
+`slime:monster.health=100.elem='water'>drops>potion:item:healingitem.sellprice=50;jelly:item:material:food.sellprice=100,hungerfill=0.1`

-it might be more intuitive to iterate with shorter statements like this:
+`quickset` is meant for iterating quickly with shorter statements like this:

 `slime:monster`

 `slime.health=100`

+`slime.elem='water'`

 `slime>drops>potion;jelly`

-`potion:healingitem.sellprice=50`

-`jelly:food.sellprice=100`

-`jelly.hungerfill=0.1`

-Note if slime drops potion and jelly at different probabilites, it has to be specified separately:

-`slime>drops.probability=0.5>potion`

-`slime>drops.probability=0.2>jelly`

-The syntax for adding property to relationship is admittedly more annoying than others.
+`potion:item:healingitem`

+`potion.sellprice=50`

+`jelly:item:material.sellprice=100`

+`jelly:food.hungerfill=0.1`

-# How to ensure nodes have certain properties/relationships?
+# How to ensure nodes/relationships have certain properties?

 You can specify what properties a node under a certain collection should have with `setcolprop`.
 Object is `colprop` and YAML file is `collectionproperties.yml`.

-By calling `fillcolprop`, the function will search for nodes under the collection that do not have the property yet, and ask for property value.
+By calling `fillcolprop`, the function will search for nodes under the collection that do not have the property yet, and prompt user for property value.

+Equivalent for relationship is `relprop`.
+By calling `fillrelprop`, it will search all relationship instances, and prompt user for property value.

 ## How to use these objects once they're loaded?